-(While it is clear that there were a number of plaques, inscriptions and engravings at this site when it existed, I have found little to no clear photographic documentation that I can clearly decipher what they once might have been.
-If you have any additional photos of this site or its plaques/engravings, please contact me.
-However, in Photo 3, you can see a hint of the mosaic mural created by Hilmija Ćatović and also several other wrought metal adornments in the background decorating the spomenik.
+While it is clear that there were a number of plaques, inscriptions and engravings at this site when it existed, I have found very little clear photographic documentation where one is able to clearly decipher what they once might have communicated.
+If you have any additional photos or documentation of this site or information on its plaques/engravings, please contact me.
+However, what is seen from the few photos that do remain is that the site was adorned with various wrought iron decorative elements that no doubt had significant symbolic meaning, some of which can be seen in Photo 3.

-Also, certain sources recount that while this spomenik stood in its original condition, it bore an inscription that was engraved directly onto its concrete facade.
+Also, certain sources recount that in original condition, the monument bore an inscription that was engraved directly onto its concrete facade.
 When translated into the English language, it is reported to have read: